UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Introduction

-To tackle these challenges, we introduce UniAV, a multi-task learning framework for Unified Audio-Visual perception in video localization tasks. {We unify TAL, SED and AVEL tasks within a single model from three aspects.} 1) \textbf{Unified audio-visual encoding.} In order to unify diversity between the data from different tasks and obtain general input representations, we employ the large pre-trained model~\cite{wang2023one} to uniformly tokenize the visual and audio modalities of all input videos.
-Then, the obtained embeddings are fed into an audio-visual pyramid transformer network, enabling the model to detect both very short as well as long instances that span minutes.
-2) \textbf{Task-specific experts.} Due to the divergence of different tasks, learning distinct knowledge for each task is critical.
-Thus, we design task-specific expert layers in our transformer blocks to learn task-specific features by switching to corresponding experts according to the input data.
+To tackle the challenges, we introduce UniAV, a Unified Audio-Visual perception framework that enables the model to not only learn and share mutually beneficial knowledge across tasks and modalities but also capture the unique insights inherent to each task.
+Specifically, we integrate TAL, SED and AVEL tasks into a cohesive framework from the following three aspects.
+1) \textbf{Unified audio-visual encoding.} In order to unify diversity between the data from different tasks and obtain generic audio-visual representations, we first employ the audio and visual encoders from the large pre-trained model~\cite{wang2023one} to uniformly tokenize input videos from all tasks.
+Then, the obtained embeddings are fed into an audio-visual pyramid transformer network, enabling the model to capture both very short as well as long instances by the thorough cross-modal fusion at multiple temporal scales.
+2) \textbf{Task-specific experts.} Due to the substantial divergence of different tasks, learning distinct knowledge for each task is also critical.
+Thus, we design task-specific expert layers in the transformer blocks to learn task-specific features for each task by adaptively switching to corresponding experts according to the input data.
 3) \textbf{Unified language-aware classifier.} Datasets for different tasks pose their own category sets.
-Instead of using separate task-specific classification heads, we propose a unified language-aware classifier by tokenizing the class vocabularies with task-specific prompts using the pre-trained text encoder. {Benefiting from this new formulation, our model gains the flexibility to detect different types of instances by simply changing prompts and expands the capability to recognize previously unseen instances.}
+Instead of using separate task-specific classification heads, we propose a unified language-aware classifier by tokenizing the class vocabularies with task-specific prompts using the pre-trained semantic-aligned text encoder~\cite{wang2023one}.
+Benefiting from this new formulation, our model gains the remarkable flexibility to localize rich instance categories across tasks by simply changing task prompts, greatly alleviating the data scarcity of each task, especially for SED task, \ie, only 10 classes in DESED dataset.
+Furthermore, it enables our model to have an impressive open-vocabulary capability to localize novel instance categories, even across tasks during inference.